 Using All The Acids But Still Breaking Out?

-I’m not talking about the basic acids AHA, BHA.
-I’m talking maximum strength niacinamide, zinc, azelaic acid, benzoyl peroxide, sulphur and adapalene – you know, the works.
+I’m not just referring to the average glycolic nor salicylic acid.
+I mean maximum strength niacinamide, zinc, azelaic acid, benzoyl peroxide, sulphur and adapalene – you know, the works.

-Why am I still getting blemishes despite using so many anti-acne ingredients daily?!
+So why am I still getting blemishes despite already using so many anti-acne ingredients daily?!

-Because you are only playing defence against acne as they appear, but not getting the upper hand of prevention.
-Something is still continually encouraging acne formation, which is why your acne is never quite managed despite the works.
+Because you are only playing defense against acne as they appear, but not getting the upper hand of prevention.
+Something is still continually encouraging acne formation, which is why your acne is never quite managed despite a gang of anti-acne actives.

 There could be a lot of factors contributing to acne formation, but we’ll highlight 3 main ones that you can (easily) do something about.